-Requirements for Full Admission to the Master of Science in Nursing Program
+Requirements for Full Admission to the Doctor of Nursing Practice Program

 A student must submit the following to Graduate Studies Office, 1550 Clarke Drive, Dubuque, Iowa 52001:

 - A completed graduate application form.
 Complete the online application form now, or print and complete the form and mail with application fee.

 - A $35 application fee (waived for Clarke University graduates).
 Please make checks payable to Clarke University.
 If paying with credit card, please call (563)588-6635 with your credit card number and expiration date.